Sail the undiscovered frontier from Ternate to Bitung and discover rare species, remote cultures, and remarkable corals.

 The cultural experiences ratchet up a notch today with a war dance performed in your honour, while the nighttime will be filled with Indonesian music.

-You go ashore on Taliabu Island, where you be treated to a traditional dance known as the ‘cakalale’, by local warriors. you also have a chance to explore the local village and meet the people of this remote isle.
+You go ashore on Taliabu Island, where you will be treated to a traditional dance known as the ‘cakalele’, by local warriors.
+You also have a chance to explore the local village and meet the people of this remote island.

 The Bokan Islands are an area of unsurpassed beauty and today will be a day of marine exploration and relaxation as you snorkel, swim, paddle and kayak around the glorious reefs, beaches and islands with many caves and snorkelling spots.

-You also have the rare privilege to swim in a small marine lake filled with stingless jellyfish, the exotically named Danau Piasu Botangan, one of only 20 lakes of its kind in the world.
+You also have the rare privilege to swim in a small marine lake filled with stingless jellyfish, the exotically named Danau Paisu Pok Luk Panenteng, one of only 20 lakes of its kind in the world.

 A trio of unique experiences await us today involving culture, conservation and wildlife.